 Xbox One Controller Not Working on PC [Solved]

-Method 1: Unplug the Controller then Replug it (Wired Only)
+- Unplug and Replug the Controller (Wired Only)

 If the issue persists, follow steps below to update the driver again: